"Someone is following me, showing up places, seems to know a lot about me."

 - Consider referring them to a confidential and supportive resource like OVA.

 Remember to take care of yourself; a person who is being stalked may be in the situation for a long time.
 Getting support for yourself will allow you to be more available for your friend.
+To learn more about how to help please click here.

 If you are a CU employee, you may have a reporting obligation.
 Click here to learn more.